muhammad-tamim/JavaScript-notes/README.md

 ### What is TypeScript:

 TypeScript is a superset of JavaScript means its includes everthing from javaScript plus add extra type featues on top of it.
 ![image](./images/typeScript/TypeScript-introduction/hello-world.webp)

 Note: TypeScript is a compiled language, meaning TypeScript code is first converted into JavaScript before execution.

+### TypeScript Features:
+- Static Typing: Allows you to define types for variables, functions, objects, etc.
+- Static Type Checking: TypeScript detects type errors before runtime, both while writing code (through the editor) and during compilation with tsc.
+- Code Suggestions & IntelliSense: TypeScript improves your editor experience with autocompletion and better hints.
+- Type Inference: TypeScript can automatically understand (infer) types even when you don’t explicitly declare them.

 ### How to run TypeScript: